ramigs/ramigs.dev/src/site/posts/2019-08-21-how-the-jamstack-inspired-me-to-start-blogging.md

 instead deliver it directly to the client.
 This is a great way to minimize our **time to first byte**.

-With the help of the **asynchronous capabilities of JavaScript**, we can start to think in a more modular way, having greater control over the data flow of our applications.
+Through the **asynchronous capabilities of JavaScript**, we can start to think in a more modular way, having greater control over the data flow of our applications.

 ### Security

 Securing a traditional monolithic CMS involves continuous monitoring and effort.
-The server/infrastructure needs to be managed and kept up to date.
+The server/infrastructure needs to be managed and kept up-to-date.
 Security patches need to be applied to Wordpress sites, each time a new security issue is announced.

-JAMstack applications benefit from a smaller and simpler stack when compared to traditional architectures - with their various servers and databases.
+JAMstack applications benefit from a smaller and simpler stack, when compared to traditional architectures - with their various servers and databases.
 By minimizing the number of layers, we also narrow down the attack surface area.
 If _there is no_ backend, there is much less that can go wrong.